 When enabling planes, you can check "Delayed loading of plane content".

 This option is used to load data from planes faster.
 Indeed, if the planes contain a lot of data to display, the page may take quite long to load.
 You can improve this by loading the data only when the relevant plane is displayed: this is called "delayed loading".

 If "Delayed loading of plane content" is checked when planes are enabled, two new events are associated with the element:

 - Delayed loading of a plane (Server) in AJAX.

 - Delayed loading of a plane (Browser).

-In these processes, you have the ability to use ..Plane
+In these events, you can use ..Plane

 // Code for delayed load (server) of CELL_VARIOUS

 CASE 1 // Displaying the list of customers

 CASE 2 // Displaying the orders of selected customer